timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 see [here](https://www.cnvc.org/training/resource/needs-inventory) or
 [here](http://sfhelp.org/relate/keys/needs.htm).
 Our goals and failure states are often directly aimed at meeting such needs.
-Moreover, the degree to which our needs are met greatly impact our beliefs about our world.
+Moreover, the degree to which our needs are met greatly impacts our beliefs about our world.

 Likewise, the emotional wounds that we have suffered affect what goals we attempt to achieve and what failure-states we attempt to avoid,